Overview of construction work

 On 16 March 2023 – or on 17 March 2023, depending on the weather – the overhead line masts above Oberried station will be flown in by helicopter between 8am and 5pm.
 We ask residents living in the immediate vicinity of the station area to remove or secure loose objects or light materials (e.g. clothes, tarpaulins, cardboard boxes, flower pots) and to keep sunshades and blinds closed or retract them.

-Instandsetzung Brunnengasse, Kirchgasse und Grubengasse
+Refurbishment works in Brunnengasse, Kirchgasse and Grubengasse

 • Niederried